genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/job-lifecycle.md

 **Archival and compute cleanup:**

 Finishing and archiving are two separate moments.
 A job first reaches a terminal state (`DONE`, `FAILED`, or `CANCELLED`); shortly afterwards a background process archives its final status and full logs to permanent storage and frees the job's compute resources: the scratch volume and the processing container.
 Cancelling a job archives it immediately.
-Once a job is archived, its `archived` field flips to `true`; you see no other change, because its status and logs keep working exactly as before.
+Archiving is automatic: there is no manual archive or un-archive action.
+Once a job is archived, its response carries an `archived: true` field; active jobs omit the field entirely.
+Archiving changes nothing else about how you work with the job: its status and logs keep working exactly as before.

+Archiving does change one thing: the jobs listing.
+By default, `GET /api/v1/transformations/jobs` returns only active jobs, keeping historical entries out of your working view.
+To include archived jobs as well, pass `include_archived=true`.
+Operations on a single job by its explicit `id` are unaffected: retrieving its status (`GET /api/v1/transformations/jobs/{id}`), cancelling it (`POST /api/v1/transformations/jobs/{id}/cancel`), and fetching its logs (`POST /api/v1/transformations/jobs/{id}/logs`) always work regardless of archive status.

 The job record, its final status, and its logs are retained permanently and stay available through the API: they are never auto-deleted, and a job cannot be deleted manually.
 Archival frees only the compute resources; it does not remove the ODM objects the transformation produced.